Are you wondering whether Puerto Rico is safe or not?

 Traveling Around Puerto Rico Safely

 Most car rental companys maintain a presence in Puerto Rico — especially in San Juan.
 See how to rent a car in Puerto Rico for the best prices.

-You’ll find several companies that have offices both at the airport (or nearby) as well as in tourist-popular neighborhoods like the Condado district.
+You’ll find several company offices both at the airport (or nearby) as well as in tourist-popular neighborhoods like the Condado district.

 Most independent travelers to Puerto Rico hire cars from San Juan since the roads are so similar to American.

-If you’re looking to get to your hotel from the airport, you’re better off getting a taxi than a bus.
+In most cases, if you’re looking to get to your hotel from the airport, you’re better off getting a taxi or shuttle than a bus.

 Puerto Rico is not well developed in terms of island-wide bus service, and there are no long-distance bus/coach options.